BenMusch/nu-tab/README.md

 [Heroku Local]: https://devcenter.heroku.com/articles/heroku-local

-## Documentation
+## Development

-The documentation for this projects lives in the doc/ directory.
-Documentation is written in the [RDoc](https://github.com/rdoc/rdoc) format and will be automatically generated from the comments on the code

-To generate the documentation:

-    $ ./bin/generate_docs

-To view the documentation as an HTML document:

-    $ open doc/app/index.html
+The back-end stack is a traditional ruby-on-rails app.

+The front-end is build with the `react_on_rails` gem.
+The front-end React components live in the `client` directory.
+Tests are written using `jest` and packages are managed using `yarn`.

 ## Guidelines